Wideband Search for Axionlike Dark Matter Using Octupolar Nuclei in a Crystal

-Two rf $\pi/2$ spectroscopy pulses at a carrier frequency $f$, separated by $T =$ \SI{400}{\micro\second} and with a relative phase $\phi_\mrm{rf}$, are applied to drive the $b \leftrightarrow \bar{b}$ transition.
-We then apply a second adiabatic sweep over the $b \leftrightarrow a$ transition, which transfers the ions in $b$ to $a$.
-Finally, optical probe pulses tuned to ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}', \mathcal{D}=\pm1$ are used to measure absorption lines as before, yielding a signal $A(f,\phi_\mrm{rf})$ proportional to the population transferred to the $b$ state by the spectroscopy pulses.
-A timing diagram of the measurement sequence is shown in Fig.\ \ref{fig:timing_diagram}.
+Two rf $\pi/2$ spectroscopy pulses at a carrier frequency $f$ and with relative phase difference $\phi$, separated by $T =\SI{2}{\milli\second}$, are applied to drive the $b \leftrightarrow \bar{b}$ transition.
+Following this, a second rf sweep over the $b \leftrightarrow a$ transition transfers ions from $b$ to $a$.
+All the above rf state-preparation and spectroscopy pulses act simultaneously on the $\pi=\pm1$ ensembles.
+We note that the lab electric field is switched off during the entire rf pulse sequence, eliminating electric-field-dependent systematic errors from the critical precision spectroscopy steps.

+Finally, optical probe pulses tuned to ${}^7F_0 \ a, \bar{a} \to {}^5D_0 \ c', \bar{c}', \pi=\pm1$ resonances are used to measure laser absorption, yielding a signal $A(f,\phi)$ proportional to the population transferred to the $b$ state by the spectroscopy pulses. $\Esca_\mrm{dc}$ is switched on during this detection step, so that the optical absorption features from the $\pi = \pm1$ ions become separated by 4.4 MHz and can be distinguished~\cite{nima_precision_2025}.
+Fig.~\ref{fig:ramsey}(a) shows the signals measured with $\pi=\pm1$ ions as the spectroscopy carrier frequency $f$ is scanned across the $b - \bar{b}$ resonance.